Medik8 DermaDart (review of deceptive advertizing)

 DermaDart made in Turkey by a scam company

 The DermaDart is made by the same company that produced the severely-flawed DermaJet (before it was rebaptized “DermaDart”).
 The DermaJet had a near-100% failure rate for a wide variety of reasons.

 As a comparison, this is the DermaDart box.
 The only things that have changed is the green color instead of the red, and the omission of the fact that the device is produced in Turkey (by Teknomedikal).
 Teknomedikal is a company run by the criminal Hasan Ercan.
 Mr. Ercan defrauded us of $50000,- through false claims and promises, breech of contract, supply of knowingly faulty devices under false pretenses and a refusal to compensate our damages.
 Ercan’s products are of abysmal quality – worse than anything we’ve ever seen.
 A blind drunk child with cerebral palsy would do a better job soldering these things together, even without soldering experience.
 Not to mention that you have to be a clinical psychopath to come up with the absolutely criminally insane design of the thing, with dangerous voltages exposed and the higher the voltages, the more careless the design.
 The details how Hasan Ercan of Teknomedikal scammed us are here.
 The DermaJet, a device that looks and works identical to the DermaDart, had a near 100% failure rate with 120 of our customers.
-We lost $50000,- through the scam.
+We lost $50000,- directly through the scam, and $20000,- indirectly.
 Pangaea is a victim of Ercan’s fraud as we are, but then again, Pangaea did a hostile takeover of our sales rights to the DermaJet device, which they rebranded as “DermaDart”.
 So they deserved to get burnt.
 They should have done better due dilligence than we did, when doing business with Hasan Ercan/Teknomedikal.

 Pangaea refuses to repair our broken DermaJets